BridgeCostDental.com

 Advantages

-• Works for any tooth position in the mouth
+• Works at any tooth position

 Limitations

-• Requires permanently grinding down 2 healthy teeth
+• Requires permanently grinding two healthy teeth

 $1,500 - $3,900